pavan-kumar-s/tpp/README.md

 | deepseek-chat-v3   |62.20   | 78.91   | **66.10**   | **75.86**   |**43.50**   | **56.25**   | **57.27**   | **70.34**   |
 | gemini-2.0-flash   | **63.40**   | 78.00  | 62.10   | 70.30   | 38.10   | 47.37   | 54.53   | 65.22   |

 These results indicate that while the retrieval and reasoning components provide high-quality evidence, the final QA performance is sensitive to the language model used.
 We observed nearly a 10-point difference in average F1 score between the best and least effective LLMs.
-We will include this analysis in the revised version to provide a more complete picture of the QA performance and clarify that the observed drop in some results was partly due to the LLM selection rather than limitations in retrieval quality.
+We will include this analysis in the camera-ready version to provide a more complete picture of the QA performance and clarify that the observed drop in some results was partly due to the LLM selection rather than limitations in retrieval quality.

 **Comments Suggestions And Typos-1:**